About us and this policy

 Where there is a LEGITIMATE INTEREST

-- For marketing activities (other than where we rely on your consent to contact you by email, phone or post) with information about our products and services or share your details with third parties to do the same;
+For marketing activities (with your consent) with information about our products and services or share your details with third-parties to do the same;

-- In some cases we may use automated methods to analyze, combine and evaluate information that you have provided to us – we may anonymize personal information before doing so.
+In some cases we may use automated methods to analyze, combine and evaluate information that you have provided to us – we will anonymize personal information before doing so in accordance with GDPR's privacy principles.
 We collect and analyze this information in this way so that we can deliver the most appropriate customer experience to you by tailoring and making relevant all our service and communications;

-- To verify the accuracy of data that we hold about you and create a better understanding of you as a customer;
+To verify the accuracy of data that we hold about you and create a better understanding of you as a client;

 Data anonymization and use of aggregated information

 Your information may be converted into statistical or aggregated data in such a way as to ensure that you are not identified or identifiable from it.
-Anonymized and aggregated data cannot be linked back to you as a natural person.
+This process is conducted in accordance with GDPR guidelines for anonymization and pseudonymization, and as such, anonymized and aggregated data cannot be linked back to you as a natural person.
 We may use this data for analytical and research purposes in order to better understand the manner in which our Site and Systems are being used.

 Others who may receive or have access to personal information